 Who almost died before reaching shore;

-I'd walk the decks and watch the sails,
+I'd walk the deck and watch the sails,

 See porpoises and whales,